WSU-CASAS/ArWISE/README.md

 ## Visualize Data

-The `visualize.py` script creates a 2D PCA plot and 2D UMAP plot of the data contains in the file `data.csv.` The resulting plots are stored in files `pca.png` and `umap.png.` The first field in data.csv is assumped to be a time stamp (yyyy-mm-dd hh:mm:ss.ffffff) and the last field is a string activity label.
+The `visualize.py` script creates a 2D PCA plot and 2D UMAP plot of the data in the given CSV data file.
+The resulting plots are stored in files `<datafile>-pca.png` and `<datafile>-umap.png.` The first field in each line of the CSV file is assumed to be a time stamp (yyyy-mm-dd hh:mm:ss.ffffff) and the last field is a string activity label.
 The remaining fields represent the feature vector that is visualized.
 The colors in the plots represent the value of the activity for the corresponding data point.

 ```
-python visualize.py
+python visualize.py <datafile.csv>
 ```

 The `confusion_wheel.py` script generates a confusion wheel plot to visualize a confusion matrix set of classification results, stored in file `confusion_matrix.csv.` The whell is stored in file `cw.png.`